 Aid affects trade between Member States because the concerned activities are open to competition in various Member States.

 The applicant shall examine who would be the potential clients regarding the project activities.
 For example if the visitors of the church would be only natives, the answer is no. If the visitors are mostly foreigners, they need further inquiry.
 If the tourists come because of the famous spa of the town, then its not state aid relevant activity.
 Or considering the few amount of visitors it may not be state aid relevant activity.

-20. Both guidelines for Applicants of the 1st and 2nd calls for proposal mention the provision that "Exceptionally and in duly justified cases, the Managing Authority may accept a later submission of the Building permit".
+20. The guidelines for Applicants mention that "Exceptionally and in duly justified cases, the Managing Authority may accept a later submission of the Building permit".
 What are the situations that would justify such cases?

 Such situations may indeed occur and during the project developing and submission phase the LA/ Applicants must provide in any case a proof/ certificate that they have launched already the procedures to the relevant authorities in order to obtain the necessary building permit.
 This information as well as the expected time of obtaining it must be reflected in the section that tackles the readiness to start the project implementation.
 Please be aware that providing the justification/ documentation for such a case does not mean automatically acceptance from the MA.

 During the administrative and eligibility check, the applicants will be asked to provide further clarifications on the status of obtaining the building permit or will be asked to provide it.